wklnd/Nizzia-City-Rewrite-CB/readme.md

 - Player Profiles: Each player has a profile with stats, inventory, and achievements.
 - Casino System: Players can try their luck at the casino with various games and rewards.
 - Item Management: Players can acquire, use, and trade items.
+- Pet Store: Players can buy and manage a single pet that grants bonuses (e.g., happiness).
+Pets live in your current property.
+- Item Market: Player-to-player marketplace to list items for sale, browse listings, buy, and cancel.
 - Admin Panel: A dedicated interface for administrators to manage the game.
 - Real-time Updates: Dynamic updates to player stats and game events.
 - Cooldown System: Certain actions have cooldown periods to enhance gameplay balance.